Noahnut/rate_limit/README.md

 Easy to understand
 **Cons**
 if the request increasing when the interval change could couse the more request be allowed.
-* Slide Window Log Algorithm
+* Slide Window Log Algorithm.
 **Pros**
-Very accurate solve the Fix Window Counter Algorithm problem **Cons**
+Very accurate solve the Fix Window Counter Algorithm problem.
+**Cons**
 Need more memory to record the request time stamp